Sesame Logo

 The flu and COVID-19 can have similar symptoms, including fever or chills, headaches, cough, sore throat, fatigue, body aches, and a runny or stuffy nose.
 These similarities can make it hard to tell between the two conditions.

-However, there are a handful of symptom differences that are unique to each condition:
+However, there are a handful of differences that are unique to each condition:

-• Symptom onset: It can take between 2 to 19 days for COVID-19 symptoms to appear, while flu symptoms hit fast and tend to develop between 1-3 days after exposure to the virus.
+• Symptom onset: It can take between 2 to 19 days for COVID-19 symptoms to appear.
+Flu symptoms hit fast and tend to develop between 1-3 days after exposure to the virus.

-• Duration: For most people, flu symptoms last from 3-7 days, and they may feel tired or slightly under the weather for another week or so.
+• Duration of illness: For most people, flu symptoms last from 3-7 days, and they may feel tired or slightly under the weather for another week or so.
 On the other hand, COVID-19 symptoms tend to last for about 10 days.
 Some people report that their symptoms persist for months, a condition referred to as long COVID.
-One 2023 survey estimated that about 14% of Americans had experienced long COVID at some point.
+A 2024 study found that around 7% of Americans had experienced long COVID.

 You can compare COVID-19 and flu symptoms in the chart below:

 The best way to tell if you have the flu or COVID is to get tested at the doctor’s office, a local pharmacy, or an urgent care clinic.
-You can also purchase COVID-19 rapid tests at most pharmacies, or get free at-home COVID test kits through the United States Postal Service thanks to a federal program.
+You can also purchase COVID-19 rapid tests at most pharmacies.

 Flu and COVID-19 complications

-Even though flu symptoms are typically mild, some individuals face a higher risk of flu-related complications.
+Even though flu symptoms are typically mild, some people face a higher risk of flu-related complications.
 This high-risk group includes older adults, individuals with weakened immune systems, children, and those with underlying medical conditions.
-These individuals are more likely to experience severe illness or complications like pneumonia due to the flu.
+These people are more likely to experience severe illness or complications like pneumonia due to the flu.

 Symptoms of COVID-19 can range from mild to severe.
-Some people experience symptoms akin to a common cold, while others experience trouble breathing and an intense fever, which can result in hospitalization.
+Some people experience symptoms akin to a common cold.
+Others experience trouble breathing and an intense fever, which can result in hospitalization.

 People at higher risk for severe COVID-19 infections include: